How We’re Preparing Exceptional Principals

-NC State University’s Educational Leadership Academies seeks to increase student achievement by preparing and retaining principals in high-poverty, hard-to-staff, and historically low-performing schools.
-The Leadership Academies create a comprehensive leadership development and succession plan for NC high-need school districts.
+NC State University’s Educational Leadership Academy (NELA) seeks to increase student achievement by preparing and retaining principals in high-poverty, hard-to-staff, and historically low-performing schools.
+NELA creates a comprehensive leadership development and succession plan for NC high-need school districts.
 Each component is anchored in research-based best practices in leadership preparation and is designed to meet the specific contextualized needs of schools in North Carolina.

-83% of NELA first year principals met or exceeded growth in high-need, Title I schools vs. only 75% of experienced principals across all schools in the state reaching the same level of performance in 2014-2015.
+90% of schools with a NELA graduate serving as principal met or exceeded growth for the 2018 – 2019 school year vs. only 75% of principals across all schools in the state reaching the same level of performance.